avishaan/codehatcher.github.io/_posts/2020-09-03-gradient-checking.md

 title: "Numerical Gradient Checking for Backprop"
 excerpt: "Backprop can be error prone.
 Numeric methods for calculating the gradient is computational slow but easy to implement"
 categories:
-  - ML
+  - machine learning
 tags:
-  - ML
+  - ml
-  - Reference
+  - reference
-  - Math
+  - math
 toc: true
 toc_sticky: true
 date: 2020-8-29